tdwg/bdq/tg2/_review/docs/guide/users/index.md

 New `Use Cases` and Tests can be defined outside of the BDQ standard, and users are particularly encouraged to define `Use Cases` for their own purposes.
 See the [Tutorial](../../tutorial/index.md) for a worked out example of the definition of a new `Use Case` and Tests.

 To propose to add a [Test](<../../../index.md#glossary_Test> "A composition of a bdqffdq:DataQualityNeed with a bdqffdq:DataQualityMethod that links it to an instance of a bdqffdq:Specification, these instances being composed of InformationElements, Arguments, and Parameters.
-See…") to the BDQ Standard, follow the instructions provided by the BDQ Maintenance Group.
+See…") to the BDQ Standard (and to the bdqtest: vocabulary), follow the instructions provided by the BDQ Maintenance Group.
 Details on how this would be done can be seen in [Creating New Tests](../bdqtest/index.md#7-creating-new-tests-non-normative)

-To propose to add a new `Use Case` to the BDQ Standard, follow the instructions provided by the BDQ Maintenance Group.
+To propose to add a new `Use Case` to the BDQ Standard (and to the bdquc: vocabulary), follow the instructions provided by the BDQ Maintenance Group.
 Details on how this would be done can be seen in [Creating New Use Cases](../bdqtest/index.md#8-creating-new-use-cases-non-normative)

 ## 6 Time of Day and Time Zones (non-normative)